anthalasath/fantasy-nft/README.md

 7. More unit tests ?
 8. Fuzzy testing
 9. NFT^s for character equipment ?
 Maybe this can be taken away when failing ana devtnrue, or a random piece of equipment ?
 Also, characters gain exp based on the difficulty of the adventure
+10. Make sure math is safe (SafeMath if necessary, from 0.8 I believe no longer needed)